World Of Dahlov Ipcar

 1972, Dahlov and her husband together received the Maine Governor's

-Award for "significant contributions to Maine in the broad field
+Award for "significant contributions to Maine in the broad field of the

 Dahlov's birth announcement, William Zorach